NejRemeslnici/tailwind-sorter/README.md

 The script has **no dependencies**, apart from ruby (tested on ruby 2.6+) and its stdlib.

-There are currently **no plans to make this a gem** as the code and especially the configuration is expected to be customized to fully suit your needs and we are not ready to support a generic tool with defaults for everyone.
+There are currently **no plans to make this a ruby gem** as the code and especially the configuration is expected to be customized to fully suit your needs and we are not ready to support a generic tool with defaults for everyone.

 ## Configuration